lidanh/data-science-exploration/Funnel_Analysis.md

 # Funnel Analysis
+Lidan Hifi
+2 April 2016

 In this report we will analyze the funnel of a SaaS product which enables the users to send payment requests to their users, and get paid online and offline.

 ***Conversion funnel*** is a phrase used in e-commerce to describe the journey a consumer takes through an Internet advertising or search system, navigating an e-commerce website and finally converting to a sale.
 The metaphor of a funnel is used to describe the decrease in numbers that occurs at each step of the process.
-[Wikipedia]*
+[Wikipedia]

 ### Funnel Steps
 1. Create payment request.